-In the ragamala system, male ragas are married to female raginis.
+In the ragamala system, male ragas are "married" to female raginis.
 Todi Ragini is a "wife" of Hindola Raga, the name of a scene that features the male lover or lovers on a swing.
 Both Todi and Hindola are meant to explore the moods of springtime.
 Ragamala verses describe Todi as a woman with sharp eyes and a slim "extremely tender body, radiant as the frost" and smeared with saffron and camphor from Kashmir.
 She is said to "push back a deer from the edge of a forest glade."

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.